North Riding Senior Cup

 other Leagues of a similar status.

-The current holders are Scarborough Athletic who won the cup for the fourth time by beating Middlesbrough 2–1 in the 2024/25 final.
+The current holders are Yarm & Eaglescliffe who won the cup for the first time by beating Boro Rangers 4–1 on penalties after the match was a goalless draw in regulation time in the 2025/26 final.

 Winners

 Winners by year

 The competition was known as the Cleveland Cup between 1881 and 1902.
 Last win is in bold.